Dian Farmer Learning To Grow Our Own Food

 Choosing the right spot for your Brussels sprouts

-To grow healthy and robust Brussels sprouts, it’s important to choose the right spot in your garden.
+To grow healthy Brussels sprouts, it’s important to choose the right spot in your garden.
 Brussels sprouts thrive in a sunny location with well-draining soil.

 They also need plenty of space to grow, so make sure to plant them in an area with enough room for the plants to spread out.